CM4all/workshop/doc/index.rst

 * :envvar:`node_name`: This node's name, for example the fully-qualified host name.
 Must be unique in the cluster.
-By default, :samp:`hostname -f` is used.
+By default, the hostname is used.
 * :envvar:`concurrency`: How many jobs shall this node concurrently?
   Rule of thumb: number of CPUs, not much more.
 * :envvar:`database`: the PostgreSQL connect string (`PostgreSQL